Skip to main content

 Experienced buyers don't operate in isolation.
 The single biggest accelerant in my journey was connecting with other serious collectors.
 Beyond obvious Discord servers, I've found gold in niche watch communities where members share detailed QC photo analysis.
 One member even taught me to identify proper gasketing on case backs – a detail that's helped me achieve actual water resistance on pieces rated at 100m.

-Your Sugargoo Spreadsheet can become your negotiation tool when shared with trusted community members.
+Your 100buy Spreadsheet can become your negotiation tool when shared with trusted community members.
 Comparing data points across hundreds of purchases reveals patterns that isolated buyers would never detect.
 Six months ago, collaborative spreadsheet analysis helped our small group identify that Thursday factory arrivals consistently had higher defect rates than Monday production.

 Advanced Validation Techniques